wombleton/gitlaw-nz/acts/R/Resource Management Act 1991.md

     *   (b) for all other proposals, the policies or provisions of the proposal that implement, or give effect to, the objectives of the proposal.

-    Section 32: replaced for certain purposes, on 4 September 2013, by [section 70][1094] of the Resource Management Amendment Act 2013 (2013 No 63).
+    Section 32: replaced, on 4 September 2013, but only for the purposes of the preparation of the first Auckland combined plan under Part 4 of the Local Government (Auckland Transitional Provisions) Act 2010, by [section 70][1094] of the Resource Management Amendment Act 2013 (2013 No 63).

 ##### 32AA Requirements for undertaking and publishing further evaluations